mt-akar/Quadrillion/README.md

 ### Move Count

 The game will count number of moves for every play mode.
-This will be shown after a level is complete.
+The number of moves are shown after the level is complete.

 ### Visual Themes